guillim/keyword_extract_api/README.md

 }
 ```

+## Use

-Then you can use the API to send some text and receive keywords:
+Then you can use the API to send some text and receive keywords.
+We present two ways: Curl and Swagger.
+Feel free to use postman or anything else to make your calls.

-### Usage
+#### Curl

 ```bash
 curl -X POST \